T.TAO

 Rendering

-draw is executed every frame.
-In this function we set up the instructions to send to the GPU.
-To recap, to send instructions we need the commandBuffer (carrier for storing instructions), the commandQueue (queue for instruction carriers, which should already be set up during initialization),
+draw will be executed every frame, and in this function, we set up the instructions to be sent to the GPU.
+To recap, to send instructions, we need the instruction carrier commandBuffer, and the queue for the instruction carrier commandQueue (which should have already been set up during initialization),

-Rendering begins with a draw command.
-This command needs to specify the vertex count and the type of primitives to draw.
-For example, a render command that draws three vertices as triangles starting from vertex 0:
+Rendering starts with a drawing instruction, also known as a draw command.
+This instruction needs to inform the number of vertices and the type of primitives to draw.
+For example, a rendering instruction that draws three vertices starting from vertex 0 in the form of a triangle.

 vertexStart:0